All

 than has passed in the outside world.

-There are recurring hints in some stories of a ‘Rip Van Winkle’ effect
+There are recurring hints in some stories of a ‘Rip Van

-quite often, there's something a little bit odd.
+and quite often, there's something a little bit odd.

 Of course there are problems.
-For instance, why are the
+For instance,

-physical connections... twisting caverns.
-This makes it seem
+apparently physical connections... twisting caverns.
+This makes

-another continuum.
+with another continuum.
 And for that matter, what exactly is Pellucidar's

 sun?
 Our sun shining down into Pellucidar's continuum?